pwolfe8/gst_ds_examples/README.md

 and make sure the container has the same DISPLAY environment variable as your local host (i.e. `echo $DISPLAY` on your local host. then in your container set it to the same with `export DISPLAY=WhateverTheFuckCameOutOfYourLocalHost`)

+You can now test this out by typing xeyes in the docker container. ( you should see graphics of eyes that follow your mouse now )

 ## Using /dev/video0
 in the docker-compose.yaml under `volumes` make sure to have these uncommented:
  - `- /dev/video0:/dev/video0`